-Following successful completion of the course, it will be recorded on your official Upper Iowa University transcript.
+Following successful completion of the course, credit will be recorded on your official Upper Iowa University transcript.
 All courses will be applied toward completing your degree through Upper Iowa University.
-Upper Iowa University will offer all UIU Dual Enrollment students up to a 65 percent tuition discount for attending college on the Fayette campus.
+Upper Iowa University will offer all UIU Dual Enrollment students up to a 65 percent tuition discount* for attending college on the Fayette Campus.

 CAN I USE THE CREDITS AT ANOTHER COLLEGE OTHER THAN UIU AFTER COMPLETING THE COURSES?